CSC-412-Networking/Sprint-3/retrospective.md

 ## Future Exam questions

-Add at least four questions to the [Final Exam Questions file](exam.md "Final Exam Questions file").
+Add at least two questions per person to the [Final Exam Questions file](exam.md "Final Exam Questions file").
 The better the questions, the more likely they are to appear on the exam.

 ## Reflections